-Some of the most favourable location of a Rose to be planted would be on the south side of a building or fence where they have full sun exposure and have some heat return to them from the south facing wall behind them.
+Some of the most favourable location of a rose to be planted would be on the south side of a building or fence where they have full sun exposure and have some heat return to them from the south facing wall behind them.
 The wall behind them will also give them protection from the north winds in winter.
-Make sure that you never place any kind of plants closer than 2 feet from a South or west wall.
+That being said, make sure that you never place any kind of plants closer than 2 feet from a south or west wall.
 The amount of heat being reflected from that wall can be overwhelming if planted too close and the plants will suffer from severe dehydration.

 A typical shrub rose will grow to be between 2-3 feet tall and wide.
 Like all roses, they will bloom best if they are pruned first thing in spring.
 Roses always bloom on the fresh growth, and if pruned at the right time again in summer can re-bloom.
 It is often best to prune your roses immediately after the flowers have faded to usher in another round of flowers as soon as possible.

 One family of roses that has been tested and trusted in Manitoba for many years are the Morden Parkland roses.
-These are the roses that were developed at Morden research centre here in Manitoba, so you know that they have a good tolerance for our climate.
-Some of our favourites include the Morden Blush Rose (White flower with a pink center, very high petal count giving new flowers a full, Tea Rose look), Morden Centennial Rose (large, medium pink flowers), Winnipeg Parks Rose (very large, ruby pink flowers), and the Adelaide Hoodless Rose (Red flowers).
+These are the roses that were developed at the Morden Research Centre here in Manitoba, so you know that they have a good tolerance for our climate.
+Some of our favourites include the Morden Blush Rose (white flower with a pink centre, very high petal count giving new flowers a full, tea rose look), Morden Centennial Rose (large, medium pink flowers), Winnipeg Parks Rose (very large, ruby pink flowers), and the Adelaide Hoodless Rose (red flowers).

 The Canadian Shield Rose was developed and released as part of the celebration of the 150th anniversary of Canada.
 This rose has red leaves on the fresh growth and a true red blossom.